 On the server/masternode, run: ./bitcoin2-cli getnewaddress

 Send whatever amount you want to that address.
-The more the merrier.
-Best to send at least 1 BTC2.
-But if you're unsure, you can send a test amount like 0.001 BTC2 first.
+You can send a test amount like 0.001 BTC2 first.

 To make sure that you received the coins, Run: ./bitcoin2-cli getinfo